 Gilgi, One of Us

-Gilgi knows where she's going in life: she's ambitious, focused and determined, even when her boss tries it on with her, even when her parents reveal a terrible secret on her twenty-first birthday.
-Then she meets the charming but feckless Martin and, for the first time, Gilgi finds herself bewilderingly and dangerously derailed.
-Irmgard Keun's electrifying debut was an instant sensation in Weimar Germany, with its frank, fearless exploration of sex, work and love.
+Gilgi knows where she's going in life: she's ambitious, determined and fearless.
+She's not even derailed when her parents drop a massive bombshell on her twenty-first birthday.
+But then she meets the charming but aimless Martin, and for the first time, Gilgi finds herself blown bewilderingly and dangerously off-course.
+Set in Cologne against the backdrop of rising Nazism, Irmgard Keun's astonishing debut electrified Weimar Germany.
+With its frank exploration of sex, abortion, work and love, it feels as fresh today as when it first appeared.

 Herald Scotland